w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-345-summary.md

 3. Publish the context as a JSON-LD context document at a resolvable URL.
 4. Coordinate with Binding Templates to map existing binding-specific terms (e.g. LoRaWAN `lorav:multiplier`, BACnet `bacv:hasValueMap`) onto the core `map` operations.
 5. Add interoperable test vectors for all example patterns, including negative cases.
-6. Evaluate whether the `map:op` string vocabulary should be defined as a SKOS concept scheme or as plain string identifiers.
+6. Evaluate whether the `map:proc` string vocabulary should be defined as a SKOS concept scheme or as plain string identifiers.